The African Queen

-The African Queen is a 1951 British-American adventure film adapted from the 1935 novel of the same name by C. S. Forester.
-The film was directed by John Huston and produced by Sam Spiegel and John Woolf.
+The African Queen is a 1951 adventure film adapted from the 1935 novel of the same name by C. S. Forester.
+It was directed by John Huston and produced by Sam Spiegel and John Woolf.
 The screenplay was adapted by James Agee, John Huston, John Collier and Peter Viertel.
 It was photographed in Technicolor by Jack Cardiff and has a music score by Allan Gray.
 The film stars Humphrey Bogart (who won the Academy Award for Best Actor, his only Oscar) and Katharine Hepburn with Robert Morley, Peter Bull, Walter Gotell, Richard Marner and Theodore Bikel.

-The African Queen was selected for preservation in the United States National Film Registry in 1994, and the Library of Congress deemed it "culturally, historically or aesthetically significant."
+The African Queen was selected for preservation in the United States National Film Registry in 1994, and the Library of Congress deemed it "culturally, historically or aesthetically significant".

 Plot

-Samuel Sayer and his sister Rose are British missionaries in German East Africa in August 1914.
-Their post and supplies are delivered by a small steamboat named the African Queen, helmed by the rough-and-ready Canadian mechanic Charlie Allnut, whose coarse behavior they stiffly tolerate.
+Samuel Sayer and his sister Rose are English Methodist missionaries in German East Africa in August 1914.
+Their mail and supplies are delivered by a small steamboat named the African Queen, helmed by the rough-and-ready Canadian mechanic Charlie Allnut, whose coarse behavior they stiffly tolerate.

 When Charlie warns the Sayers that war has broken out between Germany and Britain, they choose to remain in Kungdu, only to witness German colonial troops burn down the village and herd the villagers away to be pressed into service.
-When Samuel protests, he is struck by an officer and soon becomes delirious with fever, dying shortly afterward.
+When Samuel protests, he is struck by a soldier and soon becomes delirious with fever, dying shortly afterward.
 Charlie helps Rose bury her brother and they escape in the African Queen.

 Charlie mentions to Rose that the British are unable to attack the Germans because of the presence of a large gunboat, the Königin Luise, patrolling a large lake downriver.
 Rose comes up with a plan to convert the African Queen into a torpedo boat and sink the Königin Luise.
 After some persuasion, Charlie goes along with the plan.

-Charlie allows Rose to navigate the river by rudder while he tends the engine, and she is emboldened after they pass the first set of rapids with minimal flooding in the boat.
+Charlie encourages Rose to navigate the river by rudder while he tends the engine, and she is emboldened after they pass the first set of rapids with minimal flooding in the boat.
 When they pass the German fortress, the soldiers begin shooting at them, damaging the boiler.
 Charlie manages to reattach a pressure hose just as they are about to enter the second set of rapids.
 The boat rolls and pitches as it goes down the rapids, leading to more severe flooding on the deck.
 While celebrating their success, Charlie and Rose find themselves in an embrace and kiss.
 The third set of rapids damages the boat's propeller shaft.
-Rigging up a primitive forge on shore, Charlie straightens the shaft and welds a new blade onto the propeller, allowing the two to set off again.
+They rig up a primitive forge on shore and Charlie straightens the shaft and welds a new blade onto the propeller, allowing the two to set off again.